alanquantic/AmericanChassisDepot/replit.md

 ## Overview

-American Chassis Depot is a full-stack web application for a chassis dealership specializing in container transportation equipment.
-The platform serves as a comprehensive business website featuring product catalogs, quote request functionality, and customer engagement tools.
-The application targets transportation companies and logistics professionals looking for new and used chassis solutions.
+American Chassis Depot is a comprehensive full-stack web application for a chassis dealership specializing in container transportation equipment.
+The platform features a sophisticated product catalog with detailed technical specifications, bilingual support (English/Spanish), and professional presentation of new and used chassis inventory.
+The application targets transportation companies and logistics professionals seeking detailed chassis information and technical specifications.

-The system follows a modern monorepo architecture with a React frontend and Express.js backend, designed to showcase chassis inventory, facilitate customer inquiries, and provide detailed product information with integrated contact management.
+The system follows a modern monorepo architecture with a React frontend and Express.js backend, designed to showcase detailed chassis specifications, facilitate customer inquiries, and provide comprehensive technical documentation with integrated contact management.

 ## User Preferences